2024–25 Charlton Athletic F.C. season

 The 2024–25 Charlton Athletic season was the club's 119th season in their existence, having been founded in 1905, and their fifth consecutive season in League One.
 The club participated in League One, the FA Cup, the EFL Cup and the EFL Trophy.
 The season covered the period from 1 July 2024 to 30 June 2025.

+Kit

+Sportswear manufacturers Castore remained kit suppliers, with sponsorship of the home and third shirts being RSK Group whilst the away shirt sponsor was the University of Greenwich.